Can I do my own Denture repairs?

-Dentures will need to be relined, remade, or rebased due to normal wear over a period of time and normal shrinkage of your gums and bones.
-Average Denture replacement should occur every 5-7 years, depending on the quality of the Dentures.
+Dentures will need to be relined, remade, or re-based due to normal wear over a period of time and normal shrinkage of your gums and bones.
+Average Denture replacement should occur every 5-7 years, depending on the quality and aftercare of the Dentures.

 A properly fitting Denture will remain functional for approximately five to seven years.
 When teeth are removed, the jawbone shrinks rapidly at first and then more slowly for the remainder of the patient’s life.
 When the Denture is made, it fits the jawbone at that time.
 However, as the jawbone shrinks, it changes the fit of the Denture.
 Denture teeth also wear down and become less able to properly cut into food.
-An inability to bite or cut into food with sharp Denture teeth forces the Denture to push on the jawbone, causing the jawbone to shrink at a faster rate.
+An inability to bite or cut into food with worn Denture teeth forces the Denture to push on the jawbone, and can change the bite alignment.
 Bruxism, or grinding of the teeth, will decrease the life of a Denture.

 Some indications that your Dentures need to be replaced: